Getting started with Arch Linux

 - GPT partition table with two partitions:

-- EFI boot partition (ESP)
+- unencryted (required) EFI boot partition (ESP)

-- encrypted partition (LUKS)
+- encrypted partition (LUKS2)

 - LVM on encrypted partition with root and home LVs

-- Unlock with single passphrase
+- Unlock system at boot with single passphrase

 - Systemd-boot as bootloader

-1. Pre-installation
+1. Install

 1.1 Prepare USB install media

-Download and verify checksums for archlinux-VERSION-x86_64.iso
+Download and verify checksums for archlinux-RELEASE_VERSION-x86_64.iso

-I now use Ventoy to create a multiboot installer.
-Simply copy an iso to the USB device, reboot, and the auto-generated menu lists all the disk images available to boot.
-Create a multiboot USB installer with Ventoy
+to the USB drive, reboot, and the auto-generated menu lists all the disk images available to boot.
+Read more

 Write the installer to an unmounted USB storage device using the dd